Health & Wellness

 What if I Get a Call Back After My Mammogram?

 Fear not!
 Most callbacks after a screening mammogram do not mean that there is a cancer diagnosis, but it is important to rule out breast cancer if any abnormality is noticed on the X-ray images.
-Your doctor will go over all options with you and help you to decide which, if any, of these tests are right for you.
+You may be called back for:

 Don’t forget to encourage your friends and family to schedule their mammogram as well!
 Make yearly mammograms a celebration of being a woman—taking care of ourselves and each other.